 5. Sushi (and Other Fish)

 Remember how seafood and fish are some of the most adulterated foods of U.S. origin?

-It turns out that over half of “tuna” and nearly 90% of “snapper” are being substituted for cheaper, easier-to-procure fish.
+It turns out that over half of “tuna” and nearly 90 percent of “snapper” are being substituted for cheaper, easier-to-procure fish.

-Other examples of commonly mislabeled fish and seafood include: farmed Atlantic salmon masquerading as wild-caught; tooth fish labeled as sea bass; tilapia and perch being sold under the guise of snapper, and scolar swapped in for tuna.
+Other examples of commonly mislabeled fish and seafood include: farmed Atlantic salmon masquerading as wild caught; tooth fish labeled as sea bass; tilapia and perch being sold under the guise of snapper, and escolar swapped in for tuna.